 It’s the middle of the 19th century, wine is THE most traded commodity in the world.
 It was not the arms trade (as it is today); it was wine.
-Then 4 North American grapevine diseases cross the Atlantic and destroyed most of the vineyards of Europe.
+Then 4 North American grapevine diseases cross the Atlantic and destroy most of the vineyards of Europe.

 Imagine living during the Industrial Revolution: a time of progress, technology, speed and immense changes to the social order.
 Railways and steamships connect goods quicker than ever to markets around the entire globe.

 Previously, society was rigid and simply divided.
 There were peasants and there was the nobility.
 But during this time, two other classes emerge; the middle class of small business owners, doctors, and scientists and an upper class of wealthy entrepreneurs such as factory owners.

 Not only would this new wealth require a much larger working class of domestic workers to service them, it meant that wine was affordable to a much broader population.

 So, new codes form to govern social behaviour.
 The middle classes create etiquette rules that govern how to dress, give a dinner party and pay social calls.
 What’s more, wine becomes a central feature of middle class affluence.

 These thriving middle and upper classes create unfettered consumer demand for European wines.
 At the same time, international trade routes connect wines at speeds never before imagined to relentlessly growing markets.